Ask any woman how she feels about her annual pelvic exam and her response will range from an ambivalent groan to recalling a nightmarish experience.

-It’s no surprise women report feeling fear, embarrassment, and anxiety during their exam.
+It’s no surprise women fear, embarrassment, and anxiety during their exam.

 The pelvic exam screens for cervical abnormalities, sexually transmitted diseases, and a number of other health issues, which is why many women endure the appointment each year.

-But the experience can be so traumatic for some people that they avoid making their annual appointment altogether.
+But the experience can be so traumatic for some people that they altogether.

-The American College of Physicians (ACP) says that unless a woman is experiencing symptoms of pelvic problems, that’s fine.
+The says that unless a woman is experiencing symptoms of pelvic problems, that’s fine.